Katherine Stewart drove up Elm Street in a daze, her mind still on the troubling news she’d received the evening prior. Her sister was missing.

-The hotel Tammy was staying in reported that she hadn’t returned after having them pack her a takeaway lunch.
+The hotel Mellanie was staying in reported that she hadn’t returned after having them pack her a takeaway lunch.
 The police were conducting an investigation and should contact her with an update soon.

 The brakes ground out a moan as Katherine slammed the car to a halt at a red light.
 She rested her head against the steering wheel.
 No tears came.
 She’d cried too much last night.

-“Oh, Tammy, what have you done?”
+“Oh, Mellanie, what have you done?”
 She raised her head and blinked a few times to refocus, rubbing her temples.
 A garage sale buzzing with bargain seekers met her gaze.
 She smiled.
-Tammy always said a real treasure could be found amongst the junk.
+Mellanie always said a real treasure could be found amongst the junk.

 Katherine parked the car and cut the engine.
 Maybe this was a suitable diversion.
 She strode from table to table, browsing the many old family mementos—paintings, photos, antiquated jewelry.
 She paused when she spotted a dirt-encrusted, framed family pedigree chart.
 The earliest date went back to the birth of Ian Stewart, born in 1699.
 She hadn’t done genealogy research in years, but could this be part of her Stewart clan?